Ušće, Belgrade: Restaurants

 Other facilities in the neighborhood are several restaurants along the river banks.
 Oldest and the best known is the restaurant "Ušće".
 It was built in 1960 by Stojan Maksimović and entered Serbian textbooks of architecture as the first public facility of the contemporary architecture in Belgrade.
 The interior design was work of Mario Maskareli.
 Due to its location, near the confluence and close to the river with the view on Kalemegdan, Cathedral Church and the old section of Belgrade across the Sava river, the restaurant was featured in numerous movies, music videos and broadcasts and until 1990s was one of the most distinguished restaurants in town.
 The restaurant was refurbished and ceremonially reopened on 1 June 2017 under the name of "Nacionalna Klasa".
 Only five days later, on 6 June, the restaurant was partially burned in the fire.

 Sava's left bank contains numerous barges (Serbian: сплав, splav), which since the early 1990s became center of the famed Belgrade's night life.
 When the complete reworking of the park was announced in 2018, it was said that all barges between the Branko's Bridge (Sava river) and the Military Complex (arm of the Danube across the Great War Island) will have to be moved.
 That would basically leave the entire neighborhood without restaurant barges.
 First barge was placed in 1991.
-"Lukas", though opened in 1985 on another location, by the mid 1990s became extremely popular and a gathering place for the members of two criminal clans, Voždovac and Zvezdara.
+"Lukas", though opened in 1985 on another location, by the mid-1990s became extremely popular and a gathering place for the members of two criminal clans, Voždovac and Zvezdara.
 Numerous shootouts, which included the river police and fatalities, ensued.
 Today, the splav with different name is on its former location.
 One of the first to play turbo-folk music, "Lukas" has been described as the "monument to the 1990s".
 By 1992, almost a dozen of new barges appeared "overnight", including a very popular "Mozzart", which sank after 2000.
 This entire section of Ušće is today recognized as a symbol of the "splavovi-culture".

+In November 2023, city announced that all barges from the Branko's Bridge along the Ušće's entire Sava bank will be removed, freeing the quay.
+Barges along the Danube bank will remain.